ntop/ntopng/doc/src/web_gui/interfaces.rst

   The Edit Host Pools “Manage Pool Membership” of the Interface Details Page

-A view of every host pool is accessible from the “Hosts” menu, entry “Host Pools” as discussed earlier in this document.
+A view of every host pool is accessible from the “Hosts” menu, entry “Host Pools” as discussed in the `relevant section`_.
 The view shows live pool information (e.g., overall pool throughput) and provides access to the historical pool traffic timeseries (Professional version) as well as to the currently active pool members.

 Host pools can also be used to enforce traffic policies (e.g, block YouTube traffic for the “John” pool and